Shortcut Sweet Potato Shepherd’s Pie Recipe

 Ground black pepper

-Make the topping: Add sweet potatoes and salt to a large pot of water.
-Bring to a boil then reduce heat and simmer for about 10 minutes, or until potatoes can be easily pierced with a fork.
+1. Make the topping: Add sweet potatoes and salt to a large pot of water.
+Bring to a boil then reduce heat and simmer for 10 to 15 minutes, or until potatoes can be easily pierced with a fork.
 Be mindful not to overcook.
 Turn off the heat and set aside.

-Make the filling: Heat a large skillet over medium-high heat.
+2. Make the filling: Heat a large skillet over medium-high heat.
 Add the mushrooms and a sprinkle of salt.
-Let them cook untouched for 3 to 4 minutes then give them a stir.
+Let them cook untouched for 3 to 4 minutes then stir them.
 Continue cooking, stirring occasionally, for about 5 minutes, until the mushrooms are fragrant and nicely browned.